crxyne/jtux/README.md

 # JTux
-Java Terminal UX (JTux) - A TUI library made in java
+Java Terminal UX (JTux) - A TUI library made for java

 ## Information
 This library is still WIP!
 Documentation and further explanation coming soon.